 LST is only deducted from salaries between July and October each year.
 Your employer withholds one-quarter of your annual LST amount in each of those four months.
 For the other eight months, LST doesn't appear on your payslip at all.

-Annual Income (UGX) Annual LST (UGX) Monthly Deduction (Jul–Oct)
+Monthly Income (UGX) Annual LST (UGX) Monthly Deduction (Jul to Oct)

 Step-by-Step PAYE Calculation